 While initiatives of this nature will benefit the healthy insured, there is a danger that the use of this personal source data may result in less affordable insurance for less healthy insureds.
 This in turn may lead to regulatory challenges in relation to potential discrimination.
 Particular regulatory issues may also arise in connection with the use of sensitive personal information (called 'special data' in the General Data Protection Regulation (GDPR), which has been supplemented and tailored for the United Kingdom by the Data Protection Act 2018).

 IV ROBOTIC PROCESS AUTOMATION

 The introduction of robotic process automation (RPA) means that underwriting decisions can be made and policy documentation issued much more quickly than in the past.
 This is achieved by using the RPA and chatbots to interrogate the insured in respect of key variables, to process that information and take the necessary underwriting decisions.
-There is a similar process in connection with the purchase of motor or home insurance; the difference here is that the process can be entirely automated by using RPA, and the analysis of big data provides a far more accurate and sensitive basis for setting premium for particular risks on the basis of the information provided by the insured.
+There is a similar process in connection with the purchase of motor or home insurance; the difference here is that the process can be entirely automated by using RPA, and the analysis of big data provides a far more accurate and sensitive basis for setting premiums for particular risks on the basis of the information provided by the insured.